Chart Color Schemes

 West Melbourne lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, the estimated population of West Melbourne is around 9,956 as of Nov 2025.
-This reflects an increase of 1,931 people since the 2021 Census, which reported a population of 8,025 people.
-The change is inferred from the resident population of 9,941 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 83 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,541 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-West Melbourne's growth rate of 24.1% since the 2021 census exceeded both the national average (8.9%) and state averages, marking it as a growth leader in the region.
-Population growth was primarily driven by overseas migration contributing approximately 82.0% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.
+The West Melbourne statistical area's population was estimated at 10,133 as of Nov 2025.
+This reflects an increase from the 8,025 people recorded in the 2021 Census, marking a growth of 26.3%.
+The change is inferred from AreaSearch's estimation of the resident population at 9,918 following examination of ABS data released Jun 2024, along with an additional 83 validated new addresses since the Census date.
+This results in a population density ratio of 1,568 persons per square kilometer, higher than the national average assessed by AreaSearch.
+The area's growth exceeded both the national average (9.7%) and state averages since the 2021 census, making it a growth leader.
+Overseas migration contributed approximately 82.0% of overall population gains during recent periods, with all drivers including interstate migration and natural growth being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Moving forward, demographic trends predict exceptional growth, placing the suburb in the top 10 percent of national statistical areas with an expected expansion of 5,935 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 60.3% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+According to aggregated SA2-level projections, the West Melbourne (SA2) is predicted to grow exceptionally over the period, expanding by 5,934 persons to reach a total of 16,067 by 2041, reflecting a gain of 57.5% in population over the 17 years.

 Frequently Asked Questions - Population